HOW KIDS LEARN EMPATHY

 But how can we teach that to children?

-So why not let them help with some of those chores?
-Turn off the TV and involve them with the day to day boring things that you want to ‘get over with’.
+Turn off the TV and involve them with the day to day things that you need to do.
 Let them ‘mirror’ what YOU are doing.
 It’ll be more fun if you work together.
-They’ll learn to sacrifice, too!
-A little bit won’t hurt them.
-Really.
-And their fun will be so much better when they are done.
-They’ll be proud of themselves, too.
+They’ll learn to help and their fun will be so much better when they are done.
+And they’ll be proud of themselves.

 I know you care about educating children for good character, or you wouldn’t be reading this.